npny/mdn-automatic-translation/README.md

 ### Move your tags quickly

-You can click on the ▷ symbole to move the current text to the new tag input.
-You can press enter or simply move another tag to move to add automaticly the first one.
+You can click on the ▷ symbol to move the current text to the new tag input.
+You can press enter or simply move another tag to add automatically the first one.

 ## Stuff left to do :
 - Ability to edit the translation rules in plain text from the option page of the extension